What We Want

 Liaison officers assist specific communities to report crimes to the police.
 Sex work liaison officers would operate in a similar way to existing lesbian, gay, bisexual, transgender and intersex liaison officers, who work to build trust between the LGBTI community and police.
 Due to decades of criminalisation of their workplaces, many sex workers remain reluctant to engage with the police.
 Victoria Police has never employed a sex work liaison officer.
 The appointment of sex work liaison officers would be a step towards building greater trust between sex workers and the police.

-Sex workers face indirect and direct discrimination based on their occupation in many aspects of their lives.
+Based on their occupation, sex workers face indirect and direct discrimination in many aspects of their lives.
 They may encounter discrimination when working outside the sex industry, when accessing financial services, or when applying for housing.
 Amending the Equal Opportunity Act 2010 (Vic) to include ‘occupation, trade or calling’ as a protected attribute would help to address this discrimination.